GameBench/BoatAttackAutomationDemo/README.md

 # This repository is now a fork, the original has been moved to https://github.com/Unity-Technologies/BoatAttack
 **_Note:This repository uses GitLFS, to use this repo you need to pull via Git and make sure GitLFS is installed locally_**

+# GameBench + GameDriver Automation Demo
+This project includes the GameDriver SDK for demonstration purposes.
+For a trial license and documentation, please visit [GameDriver.io](https://GameDriver.io).
+For the demonstration test used for this application, see the [GameDriver Github](https://github.com/GameDriver-io/BoatAttack_Demo) repo.

 # Boat Attack
 ###### Demo Project using the Universal RP from Unity3D